 3. Use Smoothing Balm or Serum

 After shampooing and conditioning, apply a smoothing balm or serum to your hair.
 This helps much more if your hair is chemical-free, but relaxed ladies can benefit from it, too.
-Look for humidity-resistant formulas if you live in a climate where humidity makes a frizzy mess of your straightening work as soon as you step out the door.
+Look for humidity-resistant formulas if you live in a climate where moisture-filled air makes a frizzy mess of your straightening work as soon as you step out the door.
 Some balms and serums to try:

 - Matrix Biolage Smoothing Serum

 - John Frieda Frizz-Ease Hair Serum Extra Strength Formula

 4. Use Heat ProtectantOnce your hair is dry, apply a heat protectant to each section of hair before you flat iron it.
 Don't get fooled, though--a heat protectant helps, but even the best brand won't hold up to heat that's too high.

 5. Avoid Oil Before IroningApplying a natural oil after you iron is fine.
 Sometimes you need a little weight afterward, but don't put oil on your hair before you press it.
 You won't get that lightweight, bouncy look you're after.